 Everyone’s head and nerves seemed to be wired the wrong way except for two things — we wanted a good dinner and we wanted to resume our Fringe marathon.
 When Sam asked if we could just bring our food into the living room, I automatically said yes.
 So we ate our bowls of chili and tortilla chips while Walter Bishop, Peter Bishop and Olivia Dunham did their thing.

-- 500 g. of ground pork with a good amount of fat
+- 500 grams ground pork with a good amount of fat

 - Heat the olive oil and butter in a pot.
 Add the ground pork and season with salt, sugar and pepper.
 Cook over high heat, stirring to break up any lumps, until browned.